Developmental Outline Package

 Our unique, author-friendly approach of revising via outline was developed by John Robert Marlow, an editor, screenwriter, and published author who brings a wealth of book experience and Hollywood know-how to his work with The Editorial Department’s clients.

 The developmental outline process begins by distilling your work into a simple bullet-point list of every significant event (or proposed event) in your story.
 This document provides you and your editor with a solid foundation for discussion, brainstorming, planning, and decision making.

 Working the outline by phone—bouncing ideas back and forth in real time—offers distinct creative and time advantages over conventional written notes.
 You can expect immediate, actionable feedback on proposed changes, ideas and suggestions you may not have thought of, guidance on relevant points of story craft, and whatever else may be needed to get your story into the best possible shape—before you start writing or revising the actual manuscript.

 This approach—experimenting with story ideas before writing them in full—will help you avoid countless hours spent in creative blind alleys, writing material that you later discover has no place in the story.

-The ultimate goal of the Developmental Outline Package is to help your story realize its fullest dramatic and commercial potential.
+The ultimate goal of the developmental outline package is to help your story realize its fullest dramatic and commercial potential.
 It’s ideal for planning and revising novels, narrative nonfiction, and screenplays, and also for planning adaptations (book-to-screenplay or screenplay-to-book).

-$75 per hour, with flat-rate pricing available in most situations.
+The developmental outline package rate is $75 per hour, with flat-rate pricing available in most situations.

 Please visit our online welcome center or call us at (520) 546-9992.